Mara-Li/Obsidian-Snippet-Manager/README.md

     _In case of the folder doesn't exist, the script will create it !_

 ## How to use
-1. Adding a new repo : `obsnipe --add repository_url`
+1. Adding a new repo : `obsnipe clone repository_url`
+    Additionnaly you can exclude a folder from update with adding the `--exclude` command : `obsnipe clone --excluded [repository_url]`
 2. Updating everything : `obsnipe`
-3. Updating only a repository : `obsnipe --update folder_name`
+3. Updating only a repository : `obsnipe update folder_name`
     The foldername is the folder that you want to update the snippet !

 The script will :